 You might never have heard of a rip tide but everyone who uses the beach should know how to identify, escape & survive them especially families.

-If you love beach holidays, spending time at the coast or doing water sports this rip tide survival guide is a must-read for all outdoor families, beach lovers, watersports enthusiasts and wild swimmers and might just be the most important thing you ever read.
+If you love beach holidays, spending time at the coast or doing water sports this rip tide survival guide is a must-read for all outdoor families, beach lovers, watersports enthusiasts, surfers and wild swimmers and might just be the most important thing you ever read.

 This is the second article in my things to do at the beach series, full of life-saving advice on how to safely escape a rip tide (rip current) along with details on how to identify one plus a really handy printable (below) to laminate and keep with your wetsuits!